nokau/Barotrauma-zht-edited/README.md

 ### [ENG](./README_eng.md)

-This is an Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
+This is an unofficial Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
 Their lines are matched as close as possible with the game's current version English text files for easier side-by-side comparison.

 Do use it at your own risk, as I couldn't guarantee any of the translations were as accurate as possible whatsoever, but feel free to edit it on your own.
 And always back up your edited files.

+### I want to contribute
+- I'm not familiar with GitHub or all its intended functions, to be honest, so if you're interested in doing so, I guess you could make separate versions of the project instead of changing the base version of the files.

+### I have something to report
+- Head over to the [Issues](https://github.com/nokau/Barotrauma.zht.edited.mod/issues) page, click on the green "New issue" button, then click the "Get started" button on the right side of the 2 issue types.
+And since this is a Traditional Chinese localization, please send your issues using Traditional Chinese.

 #
 ### [中文](./README_zht.md)